outpaddling/desktop-installer/OpenBSD/getting-started.md

 When adding new users via adduser(8) or auto-adduser(8), note that placing them in the "staff" login class provides higher resource limits.
 See login.conf(5) for details.
-Note also that auto-adduser(8) provides more guidance on user account parameters than the native adduser(8) command.
+Note also that auto-adduser(8) provides more guidance on user account parameters than the native adduser(8) command, though both provide the opportunity to assign a login class.

 Do the following as the root user: